 There is no doubt that in principle, compartmentation is an effective way to hinder the spread of fire.
 However, there are times when compartments can be breached due to building maintenance.
 This leads to our next structural fire protection measure.

 Sometimes when plumbers, electricians, and contractors work on a building, they can inadvertently compromise structural fire protection measures.
 Say an electrician drills holes and runs wires through a fire wall.
 No matter how small this hole may be, the wall no longer offers effective fire protection.
 Fire can penetrate the smallest gaps and ignite almost anything that lies in its path.
-Therefore, these gaps must be filled as quickly as possible, and by qualified firestopping contractors.
+Therefore, these gaps must be filled as quickly as possible, and by qualified fire stopping contractors.
 This process is called ‘fireproofing.’

 Successful fireproofing requires the use of specific fire-resistant materials.
 Any breaches in fire compartments must be filled using an intumescent sealant. when exposed to high temperatures.
 This fills any gaps and prevents the passage of smoke and flames.
+Any openings between compartments, such as doors, windows, joints, pipes, and ducts, must be fireproofed.
+It is vital that in the event of a fire, there is no opportunity for fire to break through a compartment.

 Construction professionals must realise that it takes more than investing in structural measures.
 Firstly, these measures must be implemented in compliance with industry regulations.
 Secondly, they must be reviewed regularly, with any breaches or material degradation swiftly rectified.

 CLM Fireproofing is the UK’s leading provider of passive fire protection solutions.
-We implement structural fire protection for some of the country’s most iconic buildings.
+Our structural fire protection contractors have worked on some of the country’s most iconic buildings.
 All of our work is carried out by highly skilled and dedicated professionals.
 Every member of the team operates in strict compliance with health and safety regulations.
-If you want to learn more about our passive fire protection services, contact our team of experts today.